Ankita120-hub/Ankita120-hub/README.md

 # Ankita120
 - 👋 Hi, I’m @ankitadutta
-- 👀 I’m interested in Software Developing.
+- 👀 Interested in Software Developing ...
-- 🌱 I’m currently pursuing Bachelor In Technology in Information Technology.
+- 🌱 Currently pursuing Bachelor In Technology in Information Technology ...
-- 💞️ I’m looking to collaborate on ...
+- 💞️ Looking for collaborations ...
-- 📫 Reach me Instagram,Facebook.
+- 📫 Reach me ankitadutta120@gmail.com

 <!---
 ankitadutta/ankitadutta is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.